paul-wolf/djaq/README.md

 Djaq provides a query language for Django.
-In contrast to the QuerySet class that provides an API, Djaq queries are strings.
+In contrast to the QuerySet class that provides a Python API, Djaq queries are strings.
 A query string might look like this:

     (b.name as title, b.publisher.name as publisher) Book b

-Get a list of book titles with book publisher.
+This retrieves a list of book titles with book publisher.
+You can send Djaq queries from any language, Java, Javascript, golang, etc. to a Django application and get results as JSON.

-The reason for this alternative is to provide a way to query Django models outside a context where you can use QuerySets directly.
-For instance, if you want to send a remote request for data from a system that doesn't have access to the application's Django data model.
-You might want to get data from the browser or from another microservice in your network or provide a fast API.

-Of course, there is a common way to do this already by using some REST framework like Django REST Framework (DRF) or one of the alternatives, Django views, etc. The advantage of Djaq is you can immediately provide access without writing serializers, views, etc.
+Of course, there is a common way to do this already by using some REST framework like Django REST Framework (DRF), GraphQL, Django views, etc. The advantage of Djaq is you can immediately provide access without writing service side code except for security as explained below.
 Djaq is a good fit if you want:

 * Microservice communication where some services don't have access to the Django ORM or are not implemented with Python